trufflesuite/trufflesuite.com/src/guides/ultimate-guide-to-truffle-the-gateway-to-full-stack-blockchain-development/index.md

 ### Installation

 Ganache comes in two forms, as a UI and as a CLI, but it can be used in three ways: [UI](https://trufflesuite.com/docs/ganache/quickstart/), [CLI](https://trufflesuite.com/blog/introducing-ganache-7/#a-using-ganache-7-on-the-command-line), and [programmatically](https://trufflesuite.com/blog/introducing-ganache-7/#b-using-ganache-7-programmatically).
-Ganache UI can be downloaded from the [TruffleSuite website](https://trufflesuite.com/ganache/) while the ganache npm package can be installed with the following command:
+Ganache UI can be downloaded from the [Truffle Suite website](https://trufflesuite.com/ganache/) while the ganache npm package can be installed with the following command:

     npm install ganache --global